Police: 22-year-old drunk driver crashes into 36 cars in NJ

 Officers reportedly smelled an alcohol odor once Aleman stepped out of his car, and he was arrested after failing a Field Sobriety Test.

-There were two passengers in the vehicle who, along with Aleman, were transported to the Hoboken University Medical Center to be treated.
+There were two female passengers in the vehicle who, along with Aleman, were transported to the Hoboken University Medical Center to be treated.

 Aleman has been charged with a DWI, DWI in a school zone, reckless driving, leaving the scene of an accident, failure to exhibit documents (insurance), driving an unregistered vehicle, and two counts of assault by auto.